 Ultrasonic Distance Measuring

 Distance measurement is based on the measurement of time-of-flight.
 The time between sending and receiving the reflected sound signal is calculated by the sensor.
-Ultrasonic distance sensors, like the MB7360 HRXL-MaxSonar-WR, are used in as height monitors, bin level measurement and proximity zone detect.
+Ultrasonic distance sensors, like the MB7360 HRXL-MaxSonar-WR, are used as height monitors, in bin level measurement and proximity zone detection applications.

 Popular Sensors for Measuring Distance

 Features of the weather resistant MB8450, Car Detection Sensor, include centimeter resolution, short to long distance detection, range information from 500mm to 5000mm for the nearest detectable target, a ~4Hz read rate, and an easy to use USB interface.